 Ground-source heat pumps are becoming increasingly popular choices for home heating and cooling systems, with an annual growth rate of more than 10 percent.
 System life is estimated at 25 years, with the ground loop equipment remaining operational for up to 50 years.
 Although they cost more to install than conventional HVAC systems, the investment is quickly recovered through savings on heating and cooling costs.
 According to a study conducted by researchers at the Air Force Institute of Technology, the payback period for a ground-source pump can be as short as seven years.
 Homeowners who take advantage of the federal renewable energy tax credit can enjoy an even faster return on their investment.
 The federal tax credit pays for up to 30 percent of the system’s installation cost.

-Serving the community since 1963, Gentry Heating is pleased to offer innovative ground-source heat pumps for homes and businesses in Columbus NC.
+Serving the community since 1963, Gentry Service Group is pleased to offer innovative ground-source heat pumps for homes and businesses in Columbus NC.
 Our NATE-certified contractors are trained to install, repair and service GHPs so that you can enjoy the clean, green and cost-saving technology for many years to come.
 Please give us a call for additional information.